jendave/rise-and-shining-star/README.md

 ### Install Adventure Module

+## Quickstart Adventure

+* In the Admin screen, on the `Game World` tab, click on `Create World`.
+* Choose `Rise & Shiningstar` from the left clumn of Adventures.
+* Choose `Ironsworn & Starforged` from the list of systems on the right.
+* Give you world a name in the `World Title` field.
+* Click `Continue`.
+* The world will start with the `Rise & Shiningstar` adventure installed.

+## Manual Installation

+* Start your World.
 * Open the `Rise & Shiningstar` compendium.
 * Open the `Rise & Shiningstar` adventure.
 * Click on `Import Adventure`.